babashka/cli/README.md

 - `:cause :coerce`
   - `:value` - the value of the option that failed coercion.

-By default, babashka cli will throw exception on errors it detects.
+By default, babashka CLI will throw exceptions on errors it detects.
 You can do the same from your custom error handler.

 For a more polished user experience, you might choose to have your custom error handler print the error and exit.
 For example: